2024

 How to Combat Employee Disengagement

 Highly profitable companies are making employee engagement a priority.
-A worker is also more empowered now than ever.
-However, loyalty is becoming hard to earn and even harder to keep long-term.
+Workers are also more empowered now than ever.
+However, loyalty is becoming hard to earn and even harder to maintain long-term.

 The rate of change in active employee engagement is still below the ideal point.